-After all of the core course requirements have been completed, usually at the end of the first year, each student submits a Program Statement to the Graduate Affairs Committee.
+At the end of the first year, each student submits a Program Statement to the Graduate Affairs Committee.
 The program statement tells what courses the student has taken or intends to take, how they fit together and where they lead.
 The statement should specify the student's media studies specialty and outside field.
-Program Statement guidelines and deadline for submission will be distributed to each student early in the Spring quarter (see appendix).
+Program Statement guidelines and deadline for submission (typically the first week of May) will be distributed to each student early in Spring quarter of the first year (see appendix).